REGnosys/rune-docs/website/drr-site/home-and-hub-pages.md

 ### Get started
-What DRR does, how it does it, and how it helps firms automate their regulatory reporting.
+What DRR does, how it does it, and which regimes it can be applied to.

 ### Using DRR
 Getting technical – explore how DRR is structured, how to implement it and how to work it.